Peru Rodríguez

-Peru Rodríguez Larrañaga (born 3 April 2002) is a Spanish professional footballer who plays as a central defender for Real Sociedad B.
+Peru Rodríguez Larrañaga (born 3 April 2002) is a Spanish professional footballer who plays as a central defender for CD Mirandés.

 Career

 Born in Antzuola, Gipuzkoa, Basque Country, Rodríguez represented Real Sociedad and Bergara KE as a youth.
 He made his senior debut with the C-team on 26 January 2020, coming on as second-half substitute in a 1–0 away win over CD Vitoria.

 Rodríguez scored his first senior goal on 14 February 2021, netting the C's fourth in a 5–0 home routing of Urgatzi KK.
 He first appeared with the reserves on 12 November, starting in a 1–0 away success over Sporting de Gijón in the Segunda División.

+Rodríguez became a regular starter for the B-team in the 2023–24 season, and contributed with two goals in 38 appearances overall during the 2024–25 season as the club returned to the second division.
+He scored his first professional goal on 5 November 2025, netting the opener through a penalty kick in a 2–0 home win over SD Huesca.

+On 1 February 2026, Rodríguez moved to fellow division two side Cultural y Deportiva Leonesa on a six-month contract.
+On 17 July, after being rarely used as the club suffered relegation, he agreed to a one-year deal with CD Mirandés, also relegated to Primera Federación.